shella-lolitha/shella-lolitha/README.md

 ### DBA Automation Workflows
 `n8n` `Python` `Bytebase` `Jira` `AWS CloudWatch` `pgaudit` `PostgreSQL`

 Repetitive operational work is the enemy of good database engineering — it crowds out the thinking time that actually improves the system.
-I've built a set of automation workflows at Kredivo to handle the recurring tasks, so the team can stay focused on work that requires judgment.
+I've built a set of automation workflows at companies I worked for to handle the recurring tasks, so the team can stay focused on work that requires judgment.

 - **Audit log analysis** — Queries CloudWatch Logs Insights against pgaudit SESSION logs on a schedule, parses entries with regex-based field extraction, and produces structured summaries by user, object, and statement type.
 Shifted audit from a reactive exercise to a routine one.
 - **Bytebase access approval** — Automates the approval routing for database access requests in Bytebase.
 Requests are validated against access policy, routed for sign-off where required, and provisioned on approval — with a full audit trail by default.